 Fit to Child

-Until recently, the Foonf was not able to be used before a child was 14 lbs., 25″, and sitting independently.
-With the release of the Clek infant-thingy, the Foonf can now be used with babies as small as 5 lbs. and 19″.
+Until recently, the Foonf was not able to be used before a child was 14 pounds, 25″, and sitting independently.
+With the release of the Clek infant-thingy, the Foonf can now be used with babies as small as 5 pounds and 19″.
 Here is our Huggable Images newborn, Fiona.
-She is 7 lbs. and the length of an average newborn baby and shows proper fit using the infant-thingy in the Clek Foonf.
+She is 7 pounds and the length of an average newborn baby and shows proper fit using the infant-thingy in the Clek Foonf.